aarnav2425/bmi/readme.md

-#use npm install next to use the app in ternimal before launching
+#use npm install next //to use the app in ternimal before launching
-# the npm run dev
+#then npm run dev